lesserfish/Coral/README.md

 - [X] Implement the core CPU methods (setters / getters and fetchers, readbyte, writebyte, and so on)
 - [X] Implement the CPU instructions.
 Pass all tests
 - [X] Create the INES Loader
-- [ ] Create a Memory data type
+- [ ] Create a renderer that shows information on screen
 - [ ] Create a Display data type
 - [ ] Create a BUS data type
-- [ ] Create a renderer that shows information on screen
 - [ ] Implement the PPU API
 - [ ] Implement the PPU core methods
 - [ ] Implement background rendering (with prerendering)